newtheatre/website/_content/get-involved.md

 # Acting

 At the New Theatre, we welcome all actors to be in up to two plays per semester and want to give as many opportunities to tread our boards.
-Whether you've never acted before, were the sheep in your Nativity, have done some school acting, are a seasoned pro at the RSC &mdash; or simply just dabble &mdash; please come along an audition.
+Whether you've never acted before, were the sheep in your Nativity, have done some school acting, are a seasoned pro at the RSC &mdash; or simply just dabble &mdash; please come along and audition.

 <div class="row">
   <div class="col-sm" markdown="1">